-A 9 Fund Name Fund Inception Date Contributed apital, Net (1) at Cost (2) vestments, Fair Value (3) CDIF, LLC ("CDIF") May 2013 \$ 32,928,313 \$ 33,323,939 \$ 87,600,000 Caliber Diversified Opportunity Fund II, LP ("CDOF II") January 2017 22,583,102 16,934,344 50,600,000 Caliber Fixed Income Fund II, LLC ("CFIF II") (4) April 2015 - - - Caliber Fixed Income Fund III, LP ("CFIF III")(5) March 2018 28,215,599 26,438,081 26,438,000 Caliber Tax Advantaged Opportunity Zone Fund, LP ("CTAF") July 2018 59,535,242 45,136,882 53,300,000 \$ 143,262,256 \$ 121,833,246 \$ 217,938,000
+As of December 31, 2020 Fund Name Fund Inception Date ContributedInvestments,Capital, Net (1) at Cost (2) Caliber Distressed Real Estate Income Fund: CDIF, LLC ("CDIF") May 2013 \$ 32,758 \$ 45,928 \$ 83,181 Caliber Diversified Opportunity Fund II, LP ("CDOF II") January 2017 25,449 20,889 41,089 Caliber Fixed Income Fund II, LLC ("CFIF II") (4) April 2015 - - - Caliber Fixed Income Fund III, LP ("CFIF III") (5) March 2018 36,445 35,137 35,656 Caliber Tax Advantaged Opportunity Zone Fund, LP ("CTAF") July 2018 71,695 62,614 105,806 \$ 166,347 \$ 164,568 \$ 265,732

-- (1) Capital contributions since the inception of the fund, net of any redemptions (i.e. returns of original capital invested). - (2) Carrying value of real estate assets owned by the fund. - (3) Estimated fair value of assets owned by the fund; estimated based on recent appraisals, discounted cash flow analysis, and other valuation techniques as deemed appropriate. - (4) CFIF II closed and was liquidated in 2019.
-Total capital contributed to the fund was \$16.9 million and produced an annual return of 10% on the contributed capital through its existence. - (5) The amounts presented for investments, at cost and investments, at fair value for CFIF III include long-term note receivables as the fund does not invest in real estate assets
+(1) Capital contributions since the inception of the fund, net of any redemptions (i.e. returns of original capital invested).

+- (2) Carrying value of real estate and investments owned by the fund. - (3) Estimated fair value of assets owned by the fund; estimated based on recent appraisals, discounted cash flow analysis, and other valuation techniques as deemed appropriate. - (4) CFIF II reached its investment cap, was fully deployed, and was subsequently closed after its liquidation in 2019.
+Total capital contributed to the fund was \$16.9 million and produced an annual return on investment of 10% on the contributed capital through its tenure. - (5) The amounts presented for investments, at cost and investments, at fair value for CFIF III include long-term note receivables and preferred equity as the fund does not invest in common equity of real estate assets.

-We focus our offerings on middle market accredited investors.
+We focus our offerings on middle-market accredited investors.
 To meet our investors' changing needs and demand for quality real asset opportunities, we manage investments in an increasingly wide range of funds across a line of complementary strategies.
 We have demonstrated an ability to consistently generate attractive and differentiated investment returns across these investment strategies and through various market environments.
 We believe the scope of our product offering, our expertise in various investment strategies and our proficiency in attracting and satisfying our investor base has enabled, and will continue to enable, us to increase our assets under management across each of our investment groups in a balanced manner.
 Our Open and Evergreen funds currently consist of the following: